Liquid metal cooled reactor: Sodium and NaK

 Sodium and NaK (a eutectic sodium-potassium alloy) do not corrode steel to any significant degree and are compatible with many nuclear fuels, allowing for a wide choice of structural materials.
 NaK was used as the coolant in the first breeder reactor prototype, the Experimental Breeder Reactor-1, in 1951.

 Sodium and NaK do, however, ignite spontaneously on contact with air and react violently with water, producing hydrogen gas.
 This was the case at the Monju Nuclear Power Plant in a 1995 accident and fire.
+Sodium was the coolant used in Experimental Breeder Reactor II.
+It was demonstrated in 1986, to an invited international audience, to be "walk-away" safe.
 Sodium is also the coolant used in the Russian BN reactor series and the Chinese CFR series in commercial operation today.
 Neutron activation of sodium also causes these liquids to become intensely radioactive during operation, though the half-life is short and therefore their radioactivity does not pose an additional disposal concern.

 There are two proposals for a sodium cooled Gen IV LMFR, one based on oxide fuel, the other on the metal-fueled integral fast reactor.

+A sodium cooled GE/Hitachi PRISM reactor will be part of the Natrium system being built by TerraPower at Kemmerer, Wyoming.